Jorodon/wellness-check-in/README.md

 4. [Usage/Examples](#usageexamples)
 5. [Documentation](#documentation)
 6. [Authors](#authors)

+## Overview
+Gator Check-In is a simple wellness tracking web application.
+The app gives users a easy way to log daily wellness data, write journal entries, manage weekly tasks and events, and review recent trends through a local web interface.

 ### Core Features
 - **User Authentication:** register and log in with a stored account